 Create a powerful online presence.

-Young people can overcome a negative perception about their age and experience with effective use of websites and social media.
+Young people can overcome a negative perception about their age and experience with effective use of websites like ” write my paper service ” and social media.
 Bunee Tomlinson, a sophomore at Oklahoma City Community College and a freelance filmmaker, developed his keen interest in film and video production from an early age.
 Besides participating in film festivals and competitions, he began working as an intern in high school while starting his own freelance business.
 Bunee developed his own website (bunee.tv) which demonstrates his capabilities and film projects.
 On LinkedIn, Bunee chose “Freelance Filmmaker” as his title instead of “student”.
 With the website and LinkedIn profile, Bunee’s personal brand projects energy, confidence and creativity but not his young age.

 Trudy Steinfeld, Assistant Vice President and Executive Director of Career Services at New York University, says “It often makes sense for a student to create a social resume.
 Many NYU students have their own website that is linked to their social media sites.
 Your personal website says who you are in a very interesting way.
 It might include video, photos and examples of other types of projects or work.
 Make sure it’s professional.
 Your social resume should contain relevant keywords.
 Also, link it to all your other social sites that are professional.
 If you have personal information make sure to use the privacy settings for each site. ”

 Infographics are extremely popular so why not use one for your resume?
 Joseph Catrino, Assistant Dean of Career Services at Quinnipiac University, says “Infographic resumes can be highly effective.
 Pull out five things from the job description that match your talents and make an infographic.
 Depending on the industry, this can be very impressive for a student to submit to a hiring manager.
 They will probably still need a traditional resume for HR or recruiting staff.”